 - Play the attack Rage of Aa'une◊.
 Again, good to have in your deck if you'r playing Aa'une, but even with the max 2 copies its entirely possible you won't have it on hand when Aa'une fights.

 - Then, if all of the former conditions are met on the same turn, you have to cast Calling of Aa'une to flip him over and play the Oligarch.
 The issue here is that Aa'une himself has no mugic counters and Calling is a M'arrillian mugic, meaning you have to have a fluidmorpher to cast it, as there's almost no way Aa'une himself could ever gain that many mugic counters on his own.
 This means if Aa'une is your only creature left, you can't transform him.
+There is a Location that lets Calling of Aa'une be cast for free, but being a Location, there's no guarantee of it actually coming up, but even then, there's always the chance of the opponent simply dispelling Calling of Aa'une and completely screwing you over.

 - Difficult, but Awesome: Danians are probably the of most difficult of the original 4 tribes to play due to their plethora of different mechanics.
 Their main mechanic, Hive, requires a little bit of micromanagement to make sure that its active when you need it.
 Compost, which uses various Danians in the creature discard who buff the ones still alive, makes it so you need to gauge whether a creature is more valuable alive then it is in the ground.
 Finally Infect needs to be properly spread throughout both armies.
 However, master them and you'll find that Danians are capable of growing to insane stat totals as the game goes on.